North Cape Coastal Drive

 Learn about this rich area heritage at the museum and try the chili cheese fries at the onsite restaurant and finish with a slice of Seaweed Pie, which contains Irish moss, or some delicious potato fudge!
 Then work off your meal with some foot stomping stage antics at the Stompin’ Tom Centre in Skinner’s Pond.

 Soak in the notes from planned concerts, dinner theatres and open mic nights.
 The season long Stompin’ Tom Festival Series runs June to September featuring well known Canadian, regional and local artists including Lennie Gallant, Joel Plaskett, Matt Minglewood, Ellis Brothers and many more.
 Or choose from one of two dinner theatres mixing chef inspired feasts with Stompin’ Tom entrtainment.

 No visit to the North Cape Coastal Drive is complete without stopping at the northernmost point, which is home to the Wind Interpretive Centre, Black Marsh Nature Trail and the longest natural rock reef in North America.
 View the giant North Cape wind mills in action generating renewable energy for PEI or the recently updated indoor exhibits.

 Wrap up your day in the heart of this region at Mill River Resort for a truly fun and memorable experience.
 Canada’s year-round resort now offers family golf getaways with the 18-hole golf course on site!
-The full-service 4-star resort boasts a newly-renovated 81-guestroom hotel or on the beautiful 72-site campground.
+The full-service 4-star resort boasts a newly-renovated 81-guestroom hotel.

 After a morning golfing, refuel on the huge Callaghan’s Restaurant & Bar deck and then relax with a visit to the Mill River Spa Boutique.